 - Safety features: If a power failure occurs, can land safety to the ground.
 It’s a less complex than a helicopter which reduces the likelihood of mechanical failures.

-- Autogyro: The general term for a VTOL autorotating aircraft using an unpowered rotor for lift, one or more propellers for forward flight and one that was not a licensed Cierva Autogiro.
+- Autogyro: The general term for a VTOL autorotating aircraft using an unpowered rotor for lift and one or more propellers for forward flight and one that was not a licensed Cierva Autogiro.
 The US FAA recognizes the name “gyroplane” instead.

-- Gyroglider: The Bensen-trademarked name for its towed autorotating gyroplanes
+- Gyroglider: A Bensen trademarked name for its towed autorotating gyroplanes.

-- Gyrocraft: A general term for all gyro-type aircraft
+- Gyrocraft: A general term for all autorotating aircraft.

 - Gyronautics: A term coined by Skyworks Global for “the science of sustained autorotative flight”

-- Heliplane: A Defense Advanced Research Projects Agency (DARPA) program from 2005 to 2009 for a high -speed tip-jet rotor gyrodyne
+- Heliplane: A US Defense Advanced Research Projects Agency (DARPA) program from 2005 to 2009 for a high-speed tip-jet rotor gyrodyne.

 - Skyworks Aeronautics website